h3rb/pulp/README.md

 a multi-player text adventure game.

-Pulp takes advantage of genericized concepts like "player", "group", "actor", "prop", "scene" to describe a world which can be facted and as detailed as the scripts allow for it to be.
+Pulp takes advantage of genericized concepts like "player", "group", "actor", "prop", "scene" to describe a world which can be faceted and as detailed as the scripts allow for it to be.
 Since Pulp's purpose is to both provide logic, output formatting, storage of data and a simple and effective interpreted language, it can be modified to suit the needs of